 Preschool Creative Dance: Our Creative Dance program is designed for students ages 3 - 5.
 This is a pre-dance program in which the students will begin to learn social and classroom interaction, rhythm, and basic dance steps through fun songs, games and props, mixed in with dance instruction.
 The class is 45 minutes long, and the students will need both tap shoes and ballet shoes.
 Students should be 3 by September 1st and must be potty trained.

-Ballet/Tap Combination Class: This class, which is for ages 5 and 6 (or even a young 7), is more formal in instruction that the Creative Dance class, and is a full hour long.
-This is a great class for the young child, as it lets them experience different forms of dance before deciding exactly what form they would like to concentrate on in the next year.
+Ballet/Tap Combination Class: This class, which is for Kindergarten and 1st graders (or even young 2nd graders), is more formal in instruction than the Preschool Creative Dance Class.
+This is a great class for the young child, as it lets them experience different forms of dance before deciding exactly what form they would like to concentrate on the next year.